 Apple has improved the underlying tech, too.
 When I first used a HomePod and sent the music from my phone, switching away from Spotify to another app would send the audio through the HomePod.
 Now, that doesn’t happen.

 There are more limitations using a third-party service, such as Spotify, including that you can only play one track on the device (or group of devices) at a time from the same account.
-Apple has announced that it is opening up the HomePod and HomePod Mini to third-party control, with Amazon Music supported; I’d love to see Spotify or Tidal make the cut, too.
+Apple has opened up the HomePod and HomePod Mini to third-party control, with Amazon Music and Pandora supported; I’d love to see Spotify or Tidal make the cut, too.

 As with the original, there’s still no audio input for connecting other devices, such as a record deck.